negotiation_1048

 By Joseph Marovitch

 Residential real estate can be an emotionally charged endeavour for many buyers and sellers.
 Most tend to take everything personally.
-For example, a buyer submits a promise to purchase a property listed at $850,000.
+For example, a buyer submits a purchase offer for a property listed at $850,000.
 The offer is for $725,000.
 The seller sees clause 4.1 of the promise to purchase, which states the price is $725,000, and is immediately insulted.
-The seller tells the broker that the offer is ridiculous and will not even consider it.
+The seller tells the broker that the offer is ridiculous and that the seller will not even consider it.

 The seller then tells the broker not to bring any offers outside the seller’s expected range.
 (Note: this is not possible.
 The broker must submit every offer they receive.)
 Emotion can cloud good judgment.
 This is one of the many advantages of a broker with negotiation experience.
 Brokers manage client expectations and clearly explain the negotiation process at the beginning of the marketing campaign.